emilybernard1/BookAndCraftTrackerApp/README.md

 ### SCHEDULE
 ------------------
--Monday: Pitch idea, Seed db, Get the back end going
+- Monday: Pitch idea, Seed db, Get the back end going

--Tuesday: Testing with postman and make sure Back End is good to go
+- Tuesday: Testing with postman and make sure Back End is good to go

--Wednesday: Front End
+- Wednesday: Front End

--Thursday: Front End
+- Thursday: Front End

--Friday: Ask all questions I need answered before the weekend
+- Friday: Ask all questions I need answered before the weekend

--Saturday and Sunday: Polish all details
+- Saturday and Sunday: Polish all details

 ### GOALS
 ---------------
--Primary: Make sure I really understand and build a solid foundation of how to build a back end
+- Primary: Make sure I really understand and build a solid foundation of how to build a back end

--Stretch: Front End Design.
+- Stretch: Front End Design.
 I really want to try to dive deeper here this week, because it feels like my weak point.

 ### FUTURE VERSION POSIBILITIES
 ----------------------------
--Make it so the user can decide anything they want to log/track
+- Make it so the user can decide anything they want to log/track

--Could make it into more of an online BUJO
+- Could make it into more of an online BUJO

 ### MVP